bigfatwhale/orderbook/README.md

    - Cross spread walk due to market orders proceed in the right direction.

  - Lockfree Concurrency
    - Since from empirical evidence, 90% of orders are canceled, with 10% resulting in executions, we use a work stealing approach using lockfree queues with a single boost latch for coordination.
+Initial tests gives about 4us per message.

 The Python C++ bindings features,